sushanthikavijayan/PlayGround/index.md

 If you have any questions or doubts, feel free to get in touch with us at hr@finahub.com

 ## Why You Should Join Finahub
-If you had an opportunity to work on a product that uses cutting edge technologies to positively impact the lives of millions of Indians, will you say ***Yes*** or ***No*** ?
+Finahub is launching a category-creating fintech product that will positivly impact the lives of millions of Indians.

-We are currently working on an exciting new product that will help banks to come out with a completely new product.
 It is an exciting, challenging and impactful opportunity.
 We are looking for self-motivated, driven technocrats who can collaborate with a diverse team to deliver results on time.
 The person should be a team player who knows that they can win only when the team wins.

 **We do not care about the educational degree you have, the certifications you hold or the college/school you studied.
 We only care about the talent you have, the work you can do**